samsquire/ideas4/README.md

  * **Expression problem solution** This routing can be used to implement the expression problem.
 Behviour can be handled by common implementations.
  * **Server stem cells** Servers deciding what they do based on name (string) or tags (cloud)
  * **Inversion of authority flow** The design is similar to an inversion of authority enclosure such as Spring.
- * **Factories**
+ * **Factories** Similar to web frameworks that have systems for generating new instances of objects from classes such as Angular v1.
  * **Callbacks**
  * **Scheduling**
  * **Futumura projections** There's opportunity to compile the messages into a compiler.
  * **Use of message passing**
  * **Local and cross machine Queuing, backoff, load shedding, circuit breakers** The design can incorporate all these features.
- * **IRC/mailserver design** Should be possible to use for backend servers such as webservers, IRC servers and mailservers. request/response web servers java application servers, tomcat, dropwizard, request context
+ * **IRC/mailserver design, request/response web servers** Should be possible to use for backend servers such as web servers, webservers, IRC servers and mailservers due to the communication between threads.

+   java application servers, tomcat, dropwizard, request context
  * **horizontal/vertical slicing** Allows architecture to be sliced how we want it to be sliced.
  * **Geo routing** can route requests to nearby nodes.
+ * **Arbitrary registrar mappings, could also be SQL** Keeps a record of what was created for lookups.
+This would be useful for searching for sockets that are associated with a user.

 This is set up with a nested loop or an active cartesian product object.